konnectors/libs/packages/cozy-konnector-libs/docs/api.md

 * `contact` (object): the identity to create/update as an object io.cozy.contacts
 * `accountIdentifier` (string): a string that represent the account use, if available fields.login
+* `options` (object): options which will be given to updateOrCreate directly :
+  + `sourceAccount` (String): id of the source account
+  + `sourceAccountIdentifier` (String): identifier unique to the account targetted by the connector.
+It is the login most of the time

 ```javascript
 const { saveIdentity } = require('cozy-konnector-libs')